2007 Mymensingh mass suicide: Investigation

 After the incident, police and local residents entered the family's home for investigation purposes.
 On the western side of the house, they discovered a grave-like square ditch oriented east to west.
-Inside a bedroom, investigators recovered five handwritten diaries and an old piece of paper containing a declaration of the so-called "Adam Cult", authored by Abdul Adam, also known locally as Anwar Darbesh.
+Inside a bedroom, investigators recovered five handwritten diaries and an old piece of paper containing a declaration of the "Adam Cult", authored by Anwar Darbesh.

 Multiple handwritten suicide notes were discovered, written in Bengali and English, and spanning several months before the event.
 These notes, some exceeding 100 pages, were penned by various family members including two children aged nine and ten.
-The writings revealed a cult centered on Abdul Adam as a divine figure, denouncing all major world religions — especially Islam — and portraying Muhammad as an agent of evil.
-The notes also contained elements of magical thinking, spiritual possession, and descriptions of trance states used to communicate with the spirits of Abdul Adam and his murdered son, Maruf Adam (Maehi).
+The writings revealed a cult centered on Darbesh as a divine figure, denouncing all major world religions, especially Islam and portraying Muhammad as an "agent of evil".
+The notes also contained elements of magical thinking, spiritual possession, and descriptions of trance states used to communicate with the spirits of Darbesh and his murdered son, Maehi.

 The notes were marked by recurring themes: